Alerts

 Crystal Falls Ramps $0.53 $0.80 $1.06 $1.60 $1.59 $2.40 $2.12 $3.20 $2.65 $4.00

 Want more information fast?
-Download the fact sheet below.
+Download the fact sheets below.

 Phase I. A tolled roadway between RM 620 and RM 1431, with non-tolled frontage roads northward from RM 1431 northward to the San Gabriel River.
 It opened in March 2007.